Create Loyalty Program

 Select the reward (1) by searching for it using the magnifying glass or if you didn't prepare your rewards beforehand, create a new reward instead using the plus , and define the new reward on the spot.
 Define the reward price in points (2).
 You can find the detailed Rewards descriptions in this guide.

-When you map the reward to a predefined number of loyalty points, confirm with Add reward.
+Confirm with Add reward when you map the reward to a predefined number of loyalty points.
 All added rewards will be listed in the Rewards Catalog.

 Go to the next step to enable Tiers.
 If you don't want to use the tiers, skip this section.